adityawalture/Diseaio/README.md

 The output of the code will be displayed on your emulator or device.
 You can interact with the app and see how it responds to different gestures and orientations.

 ## Contact
-If you have any questions or feedback about this project, feel free to connect with us on mail.
+If you have any questions or feedback about this project, feel free to connect with us through e-mail `abdullahmoonis567@gmail.com` or `adityawalture9298@gmail.com`.<br>
 We would love to hear from you! 😊